NahidEbrahimian/Deep-Learning-PyTorch/README.md

 ### Train

-- You can run training with the following command `./Deep-Learning-Course-2` directory. you must select your device.
+- You can run training with the following command in `./Deep-Learning-Course-2` directory. you must select your device.

 `
 python3 train.py --device "cuda"